-When considering new investment avenues for your portfolio, keep in mind that diversity is your best hedge in a volatile market.
+Coloured Gems in your investment portfolio, could be a way to keep diversity as you hedge in a volatile market.
 Through centuries of market swings, gemstones have rebounded in ways similar to precious metals.
 Currently, coloured gemstones provide a good store of value, and if bought at the right quality, can earn a reasonable return.
 Valuable jewels are fetching their highest sales at major auctions, proving that gemstones are a smart, long-term financial opportunity.

 At a recent Christie's auction, a rare 22.86-carat ruby set in a ring by Harry Winston sold for $7.2 million.
 This was well above its pre-sale estimate of $2.0-3.0 million.
 A pear-shaped emerald necklace of 75.61 carats sold for $4.34 million, well above its $2.3 million estimates.
 And a JAR (Joel Arthur Rosenthal) multi-gem necklace sold for a hammer price of $380,000, crushing the original estimate of $100,000-150,000.